-If maternal HIV RNA is \geq 1,000 copies/mL (or unknown) near delivery, IV infusion of ZDV during labor is recommended regardless of the mother's antepartum regimen and resistance profile, and the mode of delivery (AI).
-Administration of combination ART should continue during labor and before a cesarean delivery (oral medications can be continued with sips of water).
+If maternal HIV RNA is \geq 1,000 copies/mL (or unknown) near delivery, IV infusion of ZDV during labor is recommended regardless of the mother's antepartum regimen and resistance profile and the mode of infant delivery (AI).
+Administration of combination ART should continue during labor and before a cesarean delivery (oral medications can be administered with sips of water during this time).

-Clinicians who are treating pregnant women with HIV are strongly encouraged to report cases of prenatal exposure to ARVs (either administered alone or in combinations) to the Antiretroviral Pregnancy Registry (http://www.apregistry.com).
-The registry collects observational data regarding exposure to Food and Drug Administration (FDA)-approved ARV drugs during pregnancy to assess potential teratogenicity.
-Analysis of the Antiretroviral Pregnancy Registry data indicates that there is no clear association between first-trimester exposure to any ARV drug and increased risk of birth defects.
-For more information regarding selection and use of ART during pregnancy, refer to the Perinatal Guidelines.
+Clinicians who are treating pregnant individuals with HIV are strongly encouraged to report cases of prenatal exposure to ARV drugs (either administered alone or in combinations) to the Antiretroviral Pregnancy Registry.
+The registry collects observational data regarding exposure to Food and Drug Administration-approved ARV drugs during pregnancy to assess potential teratogenicity.